Module 14: Profiling

 A model achieves 5 GFLOP/s on hardware with 100 GFLOP/s peak compute.
 The memory bandwidth is 50 GB/s.
 Is this workload compute-bound or memory-bound?

-This extremely low efficiency suggests the workload is memory-bound.
-The hardware can compute 100 GFLOP/s but only achieves 5 GFLOP/s because it spends most of the time waiting for data transfers.
+That gap is the giveaway: this workload is memory-bound.
+The chip can do 100 GFLOP/s but only manages 5, because most of its time is spent waiting on data transfers.

 Q4: Training Memory Estimation

-A model has 125M parameters ({python} q4_param_mb MB).
-You’re training with Adam optimizer.
+A model has 125M parameters (500 MB at FP32).
+You’re training with the Adam optimizer.
 What’s the total memory requirement during training, including gradients and optimizer state?

-This is just model state.
-Activations add more memory that scales with batch size.
-A typical training run might use 4-8 GB total including activations.
+That’s only the model state.
+Activations add more memory that scales with batch size, putting a typical training run in the 4–8 GB range.
+This 4× factor is why optimizer-state sharding (ZeRO, FSDP) exists.

 Q5: Latency Measurement Statistics